 In the last election cycle, members of Senate Districts 14, 14A and House District 14B had in-depth discussions about a bonding bill going through the MN legislature and how they were going to spend it in their district.

 One project the incumbents looked at was the redevelopment of Eastman Hall by turning it into a health center — but the project is put on hold because the bill did make it through the current legislative session.

 A short time ago, Gov. Mark Dayton proposed a 1.5 billion dollar capital investment plan for the state of Minnesota which included a bonding bill, but MN House Speaker Kurt Daubt said there wasn’t enough support for the bill to pass.

 The School of Health and Human Services sent in its proposal last year and has the model design ready to go, but without the green light from the legislature, the project is put on hold.

-According to Jim Knoblach, House District 14b Rep. there’s a “reasonable” sized bonding bill that could be approved within the next legislative session and renovations for Eastman could potentially be in it.
+According to Jim Knoblach, House District 14b Rep. there’s a “reasonable” sized bonding bill that could be approved during the next legislative session and renovations for Eastman could potentially be in it.

-“Normally we don’t do larger bonding bills on an odd numbered year, those are usually for emergencies,” Knoblach said.
-“We usually wait until the even numbered years to implement that type of bill, but I would certainly expect Eastman to be mentioned in the next fiscal year.”
+“Normally we don’t do larger bonding bills in an odd-numbered year, those are usually for emergencies,” Knoblach said.
+“We usually wait until the even-numbered years to implement that type of bill, but I would certainly expect Eastman to be mentioned in the next fiscal year.”

 Knoblach also says the amount that would be given in the next bonding bill is still up for discussion, but since the state government didn’t spend as much as it had intended last year, there is potential for them to spend more in 2017, the amount that would need to be invested on Eastman is 18.5 million dollars.